mic-max/micmax.pw/README.md

   - Add share to other sites buttons? <https://superdevresources.com/share-buttons-jekyll/> <https://blog.webjeda.com/share-buttons-jekyll/>
   - At bottom of a post, have buttons to go to the next and previous posts.
   - Post headers are clickable and take you to an anchor of the heading and change the URL
+  - Highlight currently viewed page, i.e. when viewing whoami it could be a different colour in the nav bar
 - Github Actions
   - Spelling and grammar checks
   - Dead link and image URL checks